-Niches that are more conservative (Williams et al. 2009) and in more narrow habitat ranges (Bush et al. 2004) will likely suffer greater consequences to environmental change due to shifts or reduction of accessible habitat.
-Climate models estimate the Earth to warm at a rate of about 0.2 ºC/decade for the next two decades (Soloman et al. 2007) and many organism have already been documented to respond with range shifts as a result of climate change (Peterson et al. 2002 & 2008, Saupe et al. 2011).
+Niches that are more conserved (Williams et al. 2009) and in narrower habitat ranges (Bush et al. 2004) will likely suffer greater consequences of environmental changes such as shifts or reductions of accessible habitat.
+Climate models estimate the Earth to warm at a rate of about 0.2 ºC/decade for the next two decades (Soloman et al. 2007) and many organisms have already been documented to respond with range shifts as a result of climate change (Peterson et al. 2002 & 2008, Saupe et al. 2011).
 Responses of species will be to follow their preferred habitat, to adapt or to go extinct.
 Habitat tracking for Nepenthes is inherently difficult due to the reproductive constraints of being dioecious.
-Lowland species are predicted to respond slightly more adequately due to less geographic barrier limitations compared to mountainous highland species, however, one notable constraint for lowland species is that they may need to migrate over long distances due to shallow environmental gradients nearby.
+Lowland species are predicted to respond slightly more adequately due to fewer geographic barrier limitations compared to mountainous highland species.
+However, one notable constraint for lowland species is that they may need to migrate over long distances due to shallow environmental gradients nearby.
 According to our results, lowland species niches are more diverged and, therefore, also likely to be more adaptable to the changing environment.
 In addition to this, lowland species hybridize more readily because of proximity to other lowland species populations.
 In our experience, lowland species also have higher numbers of individuals within a population compared to highland species.
-Reproductive capacity, and therefore ability to track habitat for lowland populations is greater than, for example, the sole individual of N. rajah located on the summit of Mt.
+Reproductive capacity, and therefore ability to track habitat is greater for lowland populations than, for example, the sole highland individual of N. rajah located on the summit of Mt.
 Kinabalu (personal observation).
-Lowland species have the additional option to expand to higher altitudinal gradients to adjust to changing environments as seen with other vascular plants (Gottfried et al. 1999, Klanderud and Birks 2003).
+Lowland species have the additional option to expand to higher altitudinal gradients to adjust to changing environments, as seen with other vascular plants (Gottfried et al. 1999, Klanderud and Birks 2003).
 In extension, if lowland species begin to upslope this may further increase competitive pressure on highland species (Bush et al. 2004).

 Our results show that the highland clade will lose a greater amount of preferred predicted habitat in the next 80 years compared to the lowland clade (Table 4, Figures 4 & 5).
-All highland species will face an overall loss of suitable habitat with the future climate scenario tested (Table 4) and have a much smaller area of original habitat remaining after the changing future climate compared to the lowland species.
-It is indeed estimated that some climates, along with many combinations of these climates with other contributing environmental facets may disappear completely in the forthcoming climate change (Williams et al. 2007), which appears to be especially the case for the highland species in our study.
+All highland species will face an overall loss of suitable habitat under the tested future climate scenario (Table 4) and will have a much smaller area of original habitat remaining compared to the lowland species.
+It is estimated that some climates, along with many combinations of these climates with other contributing environmental facets, may disappear completely in the forthcoming climate change (Williams et al. 2007), which appears to be especially the case for the highland species in our study.
 Thermal specializations in tropical species (Janzen 1967, Huey and Webster 1976) suggest further inabilities for highland Nepenthes to adjust to a changing environment as species exposed to low variation in temperature have been shown to have a reduction in thermal tolerance (Addo-Bediako et al. 2000, Ghalambor et al. 2006).
-The small overlap areas remaining (Table 4, Figures 4 & 5) are likely to be the only areas supporting highland species populations in the future.
+The small overlap areas remaining (Table 4, Figures 4 & 5) are likely to be the only areas supporting highland species’ populations in the future.
 Assisting in migration to newly established areas of preferred habitat remains controversial (Thomas 2011), therefore, preservation of these overlap areas is critical for the conservation of these highland species along with preservation of genetic diversity through live collections and seed saving.